WeTechHK/Universal-BCOS-DOC/source/develop/index.md

 ## For nodes maintainers

-If you want to build a blockchain instance of UBCOS in your computer or remote server, or run a node of UBCOS, to be a observator, or to participate in consensus and governance, you can start with the following steps.
+If you want to build a blockchain instance of UBCOS in your own environment, or run a node of UBCOS, to be a observator, or to participate in consensus and governance, you can start with the following steps.

 ### Step 1: Build a chain